jonathonreed/atrf-journal/_posts/2017-05-21-calvin-white-mikmaq-elder.md

 That began to change in 1969, when Pierre Trudeau introduced the <a href="https://en.wikipedia.org/wiki/1969_White_Paper">White Paper</a> in attempt to erase 'Indian' as a legal identity.

-<blockquote>We lost our isolation in 1960. [&hellip;] In 1969 we were already feeling the effects of forced assimilation or the intent to impose assimilation upon people.
-We were being eroded of our culture, our land was being stolen away from us, our language was being taken away from us.</blockquote>
+<blockquote>&ldquo;We lost our isolation in 1960. [&hellip;] In 1969 we were already feeling the effects of forced assimilation or the intent to impose assimilation upon people.
+We were being eroded of our culture, our land was being stolen away from us, our language was being taken away from us.&rdquo;</blockquote>

 This attack on Calvin's way of life had already been going on in less isolated communities for years.
 Things like hunting and fishing regulations, land appropriation and residential schooling were taking place across Newfoundland, and were beginning to have an impact on the place he called home.

-<blockquote>That oppression was reaching my community, so that&rsquo;s what inspired me to take up the challenge of Aboriginal causes and get involved.</blockquote>
+<blockquote>&ldquo;That oppression was reaching my community, so that&rsquo;s what inspired me to take up the challenge of Aboriginal causes and get involved.&rdquo;</blockquote>

 To understand the effect of discrimination and assimilation on Mi'kmaq culture, you have to try to understand the culture in which Calvin grew up.
 Calvin wasn't coming from a place of poverty or dependence.
 He was proud of his identity, and had been for his entire life.

 <iframe width="100%" height="200" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/323792445&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

-<blockquote>When you're a 10-year-old boy, if you can take the shovel and go down on the beach, and dig a bucket of clams and come home and have that for supper; how can anybody look at you and say you&rsquo;re in poverty and you need to get out of that poverty?</blockquote>
+<blockquote>&ldquo;When you're a 10-year-old boy, if you can take the shovel and go down on the beach, and dig a bucket of clams and come home and have that for supper; how can anybody look at you and say you&rsquo;re in poverty and you need to get out of that poverty?&rdquo;</blockquote>

 He listed over a dozen different fish they had available in Flat Bay, spoke of hunters providing the community's pregnant women with the best and most nutritious caribou meat, described the significance of traditional roles in the community.
 "You had people who took care of the dead, people who took care of the sick, people who took care of the hunting.
 There was always leadership in the community."